richwill28/nus-cheatsheets/Data Structures and Algorithms/README.md

-## Data Structures and Algorihms
+## Data Structures and Algorithms

 The various data structures and algorithms that I have implemented.
+Feel free to use them as references.